The Paris Inspiration

 Over the following years, Cret and Gréber’s vision of a Philadelphia Champs-Élysées would begin to take shape.
 A number of cultural and civic buildings were erected along the Parkway, including the Franklin Institute, The Rodin Museum, the Free Library and the Philadelphia Museum of Art.
 The Philadelphia Museum of Art – a major feature of the Parkway proposals – was completed in 1928 by the Fairmount Park Commission appointed architects Borie, Trumbauer, and Zantzinger.
 As Gréber had envisioned, a fountain, Swann Memorial Fountain, was installed at Logan Square in 1924, and the Washington Monument was relocated in 1928 to front of the Philadelphia Museum of Art.

-Over the past few years the Art Association has worked with the Center City District to light and sign the sculptures along the Parkway, and in 2010 launched the Museum Without Walls™: AUDIO program to further interpret the public artworks located there.
-To access information about the sculptures along the Parkway, Museum Without Walls™: AUDIO is available for free via cell phone, mobile app, and streaming audio on the web.
+Over the past few years the Association for Public Art has worked with the Center City District to light and sign the sculptures along the Parkway, and in 2010 launched the Museum Without Walls: AUDIO program to further interpret the public artworks located there.
+To access information about the sculptures along the Parkway, Museum Without Walls: AUDIO is available for free via cell phone, mobile app, and streaming audio on the web.

 The Benjamin Franklin Parkway continues to develop and evolve, including recent landscape and streetscape improvements by the City and Center City District.
 The French connection was further strengthened with the relocation of the Barnes Foundation collection in 2012, with its renowned collection of French impressionist and post impressionist artwork.